Loratadine for allergy symptoms

-You are unlikely to do harm if you give an extra dose of loratadine by mistake.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+You are unlikely to cause harm if you give an extra dose of Loratadine by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Loratadine should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving loratadine.
+- Loratadine should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Loratadine.